Please see below for a description of selected works

 However, despite our ability to view the aesthetic beauty of these physical structures, they remain manifestations of dark cultural realities that economically imprison and psychologically undermine those individuals who are constrained to experience such structures as quotidian realities; Individuals who are not fortunate enough to have the socially-endowed luxury of perceiving them as artistically beautiful.

-In order to tie this cultural reality more deeply into his work, Jonathan again requested the help of the gardener, as well as the assistance of a maid on the staff - a woman who’s typical responsibilities were sweeping and changing bedding, but who did sewing and alteration work on the side as a source of additional income.
+In order to tie this cultural reality more deeply into his work, Jonathan again requested the help of the gardener, as well as the assistance of a maid on staff — a woman who’s typical responsibilities were sweeping and changing bedding, but who did sewing and alteration work on the side as a source of additional income.

 Similar to the first of the ‘gardener’s paintings,’ this canvas was prepared as if to become a standard painting.
 Early in the process, however, the canvas was torn into vertical strips meant to evoke the wooden paneling of gates.